Séverine Autesserre: Career

-According to Google Scholar, Autesserre's work has been cited in more than 4,000 scholarly texts.
+According to Google Scholar, Autesserre's work has been cited in more than 6,000 scholarly texts, and according to Elsevier she ranks among the most cited authors in the world.
 She has been called "an authoritative voice" on international humanitarian interventions.
 Her publications on peacebuilding have helped shape intervention strategies for several United Nations departments, philanthropists, activists, and non-governmental organizations.
 She has testified before the U.S. Congress and the United Nations Security Council, and her research has been quoted in debates at the U.S. House of Representatives and the Canadian Parliament.
 Her publications have helped put local conflict resolution on the agenda of policy-makers and practitioners working in Congo.
-Autesserre is considered "one of the foremost thinkers on international peace-building" in the decade since 2010 by many of her colleagues.
+Autesserre is considered "one of the foremost thinkers on international peace-building" in the decade since 2010 by many of her colleagues, and in the 2020s the International Studies Association and the French government praised her work for “revolutioni[zing] the study and practice of peacebuilding, and of security studies more broadly.”